joelrajuthomas/Discord-Bot/README.md

 # Discord-Bot
-Discord Bot for Crypto Conversions
+Discord Bot for Crypto Conversions.
+Includes discord API for message parsing and user commands.